Nonparametric estimation of the job-size distribution for an M/G/1 queue with Poisson sampling: Proofs and auxiliary results

 \end{proof}

 We next derive an explicit expression for the cumulative deviation of sequences of expectations of certain functions of the workload from their stationary counterpart, given an initial workload.
 The proofs rely on arguments introduced in \cite{MR2021} and applying Lemma~\ref{lemma:quad_ergodic}.
+Note that the results pertaining to the workload LST are stated for real values in \cite{MR2021}, i.e., $\E[\e^{-sV}]$ for $s\in[0,\infty)$.
+However, the proofs do not rely on this assumption and carry over directly to the case of complex values.

 \begin{lemma} Assume that $V_0:=V(0)<\infty$ almost surely.
-Then, for any $s\geq 0$ and $G\in\mathcal{G}$ as defined in Assumption~\ref{assum:G_class},
+Then, for any $s\in\mathbb{R}$ and $G\in\mathcal{G}$ as defined in Assumption~\ref{assum:G_class},

 where